Dental Bridge

 What are the advantages of a dental bridge?

-They have very good longevity, as long as your mouth is healthy and ready to accept one.
-It is fixed, so you are not removing it at night time.
-The disadvantages are that it does require removing some tooth to be able to fix it in place.
+Firstly, they can look excellent and very natural.
+They have very good longevity so they should last a long time, as long as your mouth is healthy, you’re brushing well and your mouth ready to accept one.
+It is fixed in place, so you are not removing it at night time.

 Book Your Consultation